projectara/greybus-spec/source/special.rst

 Greybus supports 5-bit |unipro| device IDs.
 Device ID 0 and 1 are reserved for the SVC and primary AP Interface respectively.

+The AP shall manage DeviceIDs of any attached Modules using this operation during :ref:`lifecycles_connection_management`.

 Greybus SVC Interface Device ID Request
 """""""""""""""""""""""""""""""""""""""